double-great/alt-text/README.md

 Warning: `Alt text should not be "<image|graphic|photo|photograph|placeholder|temp|alt|drawing|painting|artwork|logo|bullet|button|arrow|more|spacer|blank|chart|table|diagram|graph|*>"`

+- ✅ A child holding a photograph.
+- 🚫 photograph

 ### Alt text should not end with

 Warning: `Alt text should not end with "<.jpg|.jpeg|.gif|.png|.svg|.webp|image|graphic>"`

+- ✅ A child holding a photograph.
+- 🚫 photograph.jpg

 ### Alt text should not start with

 Warning: `Alt text should not start with "<picture|photo|photograph|photographer|image|graphic|screenshot|spacer>"`

+- ✅ A child holding a photograph.
+- 🚫 Image of a child.

 Usually, there’s no need to include words like “image”, “icon”, or “picture” in the alt text.
 People who can see will know this already, and screen readers announce the presence of an image.